Willgar/LucidChart-Document-Style/README.md

 2. Go to chrome://extensions/
 3. Enable Developer Mode by clicking the toggle switch next to Developer mode.
 4. Click the Load unpacked button and select the repository directory.
+5. Click the Icon at the top right to deactivate the carousel and activate the Flexbox at https://lucid.app/documents#/dashboard.